jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 ```

 ## 29 - JSON and Object Literals
 **JSON** - JavaScript object notation is inspired by JS.
 In JSON property names must be wrapped in double quotes.

 `JSON.stringify(objectLiteral)` - converts object to JSON.

 `JSON.parse()` - converts to a JavaScript object.

 ## 30 - Functions are Objects
 In JavaScript functions are objects.

 **First class functions** - everything you can do with other types you can do with functions.
 Assign them to variables, pass them around as parameters to other functions, you can create functions on the fly.

 Just like any object, function object resides in memory.
 Though, it's a special type of object because it has all the features of a normal object but has some other special properties.
 It's hidden special properties:

 **Name** - though it can be anonymous ant not have a name.

 **Code property** - where the actual lines of code sit.

 The code that you write gets placed in the special property of the function object.
 So it isn't like the code you write *is* a function.
 The function *is* an object with other properties.
 And the code that you write is just one of those properties that you're adding onto it.
 What is special about that property that it's invocable.
 You can say run that code and that's when execution context creation and execution happens.

 It's important that you have this mental model of functions in your mind.
 You have to think of functions as objects whose code just happens to be one of the properties.
 There are other things that functions can have attached to it.
 And it can be moved around and copied just like other object.

-You have to think about functions as more than just containers of code.
+You have to think about **functions as more than just containers of code**.

 ## 31 - Function Statements and Function Expressions
 **Expression** - a unit of code that results in a value.
 Statements just do work, bet expressions end up creating value.
 That value doesn't necessarily have to be saved to a variable.